gbv/paia/paia.md

 * Maybe `schema:itemOffered` to connect to a document or document service (item and/or edition).

-The type of fee is represented by a class from the [Document Service Ontology].
+The type of fee is represented by a class from the [Document Service Ontology] or by another subclass of class [ServiceEvent] from the [Simple Service Status Ontology].
+All URIs returned in `fee.feeid` SHOULD be resolvable as Linked Open Data.

 # Glossary